-- Approves in principal the procurement strategy set out in the Procurement Business case for the migration of the Councils energy buying strategy from the current framework provider (CCS - Crown Commercial Service) to the Laser framework; - 2.
-Recommends the Procurement Business Case to Council for approval; - 3.
+- 1. Approves the procurement strategy set out in the Procurement Business case for the migration of the Councils energy buying strategy from the current framework provider (CCS Crown Commercial Service) to the Laser framework; - 2.
+Approves the Procurement Business case; - 3.
 Notes that an updated Procurement Business Case will be reported back to Executive and Council, with proposed contract terms and timescales for implementation. - 4.
-Delegates authority to the Director of Resources and Assets, in consultation with the Executive Members for Finance and Contracts, to engage with framework suppliers and negotiate on future contract provision, in line with the approved procurement strategy
+Delegates authority to the Director of Resources and Assets, in consultation with the Executive Members for Finance and Contracts, to engage with framework suppliers and negotiate on future contract provision, in line with the approved procurement strategy.